 If I can leave you with a few leads on anticipating potential changes, I would recommend to keep an eye on what happens in Tech and more specifically on platforms we rely on.
 But other than that, I would start building a clear database with fans, rights holders, contacts, prospects, partners, clients, users, etc. Because it will simply be yours, and whether you can contact them won’t depend on an algorithm or a decentralized moderation.
 Your own mailing list, platform or blog is always the best way to secure your audience.
 Social Media should be a magnifier of what you’re building for the music industry or what you’re promoting.

 On that note, let me remind you that Reprtoir can allow music businesses to optimize releases and sales pitches.
-Our solution Playlists for business lets you send private B2B playlists, with real-time data analyses (again, keeping valuable data in your Reprtoir workspace, in your CRM).
-You can also directly deliver your releases to DSPs, from your Reprtoir workspace, without going through filling forms in with Releases Manager.
+Our solution Music Sharing by Reprtoir lets you send private B2B playlists, with real-time data analyses.
+You can also directly deliver your releases to DSPs, from your Reprtoir workspace, without going through filling forms in with Releases Builder.
 Book yourself a free demo with us at any time to see how we can help you!